koriym/homebrew-brewworks/README.md

 myapp start
 ```

-This command will start all the services defined in your configuration file.
+One of the standout features of BrewWorks is the ability to start all the necessary services for your project with a single command.
+This is a huge time-saver and makes managing your development environment a breeze.

 2. Set Environment Variables: